ottogroup/pixaris/README.md

    If desired, you can add metrics to your experiment run, such as `llm_metric`, which allows an LLM to evaluate your images.

 5. **[Define Arguments for Your Experiment Run](#define-args-for-your-experiment-run)**:
-   Here, you will define `args` for your experiment run, such as the path to your comfyui-workflow.json and the `run_name`.
+   Here, you will define `args` for your experiment run, such as the path to your comfyui-workflow.json and the `experiment_run_name`.

 6. **[Orchestrate Your Experiment Run](#orchestrate-your-experiment-run)**:
-   Finally, orchestrate your experiment run using one of the generate functions, e.g., `generate_images_based_on_eval_set`.
+   Finally, orchestrate your experiment run using one of the generate functions, e.g., `generate_images_based_on_dataset`.

 ### Summary

 To utilize Pixaris for evaluating your experiments, you will always need a `DatasetLoader`, `ImageGenerator`, `DataWriter`, and `args`.
-Once all components are defined, they will be passed to an orchestration function like `generate_images_based_on_eval_set`.
+Once all components are defined, they will be passed to an orchestration function like `generate_images_based_on_dataset`.
 This function is responsible for loading the data, executing the experiment, and saving the results.

 For each component, we offer several options to choose from.
 For example, the `DatasetLoader` includes the `GCPDatasetLoader` for accessing data in Google Cloud Storage and a separate `LocalDatasetLoader` for accessing local evaluation data.
 Additionally, you have the flexibility to implement your own component tailored to your specific needs.
 Attached is an overview of the various components and their implementations.